 - Challenges of the School Psychologist – A Teacher Topics article from 2015-2016 written by Scott Buckley, EdS, National Certified School Psychologist with the Columbus Hearing Impaired Program, Columbus, OH.

 - National Association of School Psychologists Position Statement on Serving Students Who Are Deaf or Hard of Hearing.
-After long deliberation, this consensus statement was established in 2012.
+After long deliberation, this consensus statement was established in 2012 and updated in 2020.

 Why a low IQ score may not mean lower cognitive abilities